Safety and side effects

 - Allergic reactions.
-EUCRISA may cause allergic reactions at or near the application site.
-These can be serious and may include hives, itching, swelling, and redness.
+EUCRISA may cause side effects including allergic reactions at or near the application site or at a distant site.
+These can be serious and may include trouble breathing, throat or chest tightness, feeling faint swelling of the face, eyelids, lips, mouth, tongue or throat, hives, itching, and redness.
 If you have any of these symptoms, stop using EUCRISA and get medical help right away.

 The most common side effect of EUCRISA is application site pain, such as burning or stinging.

 This is not the only possible side effect of EUCRISA.

 Patients should always ask their doctors for medical advice about adverse events.
 You may report side effects to the FDA at

 Inactive ingredients: white petrolatum, propylene glycol, mono- and di-glycerides, paraffin, butylated hydroxytoluene, and edetate calcium disodium.